Nkemjika1divine/easy_news/README.md

 - `PUT /api/v1/users/demote/{user_id}`: This demotes a user from admin and can only be done by the superuser
 - `DELETE /api/v1/users/delete_my_account`: This allows users to delete their account
 - `DELETE /api/v1/users/{user_id}`: This deletes a user's account and can only be done by admins and the superuser

+### Categories
+- `POST /api/v1/categories/add`: This adds a new category to the database